MeetKai/functionary/README.md

 ### Server Usage

-If you have an existing OpenAI-based Python project, quickly redirect the API to a functional server with the following steps:
+If you have an existing OpenAI-based Python project, here is how easy it is to redirect the API to point our functionary server:

 1. **Set the Base URL and API Key**:
    Initialize the OpenAI client with the local server's URL and an API key.
 We just need to set the api_key to something other than None, so it works with the Openai package.
 No API key is required.